The Oregon Department of Energy releases new Oregon Energy Strategy

 Extreme weather events and disasters pose challenges to the grid and communities, making resilience essential.
 To strengthen resilience, the strategy calls for coordination between electricity and natural gas utilities; funding resilience investments in weatherization, batteries and distributed energy; and planning for system vulnerabilities.

-On Nov.
-18, Governor Tina Kotek signed Executive Order 25-29 directing state agencies to put the Oregon Energy Strategy in action.
+Following publication of the Oregon Energy Strategy, Governor Tina Kotek signed Executive Order 25-29 directing state agencies to put the Oregon Energy Strategy in action.
 The order seeks to accelerate the process on carbon pollution reductions by removing barriers to clean energy investments.